cncf/clomonitor/CONTRIBUTING.md

 ## Issues and discussions

 Feature requests, bug reports, and support requests all occur through GitHub issues and discussions.
-If you would like to file an issue, view existing issues, or comment on an issue please engage with issues at <https://github.com/cncf/clomonitor/issues>.
+If you would like to file an issue, view existing issues, or comment on an issue, please engage with issues at <https://github.com/cncf/clomonitor/issues>.
 You can create new discussions, view existing ones and comment on them at <https://github.com/cncf/clomonitor/discussions>.

 ## Pull Requests

 All changes to the source code and documentation are made through [GitHub pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
-If you would like to make a change to the source, documentation, or other component in the repository please open a pull request with the change.
+If you would like to make a change to the source, documentation, or other component in the repository, please open a pull request with the change.

-If you are unsure if the change will be welcome you may want to file an issue first.
+If you are unsure if the change will be welcome, you may want to file an issue first.
 The issue can detail the change and you can get feedback from the maintainers prior to starting to make the change.

 You can find the existing pull requests at <https://github.com/cncf/clomonitor/pulls>.